-The Belarus Jewish community at its peak in the early twentieth century was 10,815,655 Jews, rich in culture and institutions.
+The Belarus Jewish community, at its peak in the early twentieth century, was just over a million people, rich in culture and institutions.
 Since 1991, following the break-up of communism, Jewish institutions have been engaged in providing the most basic health, welfare and employment services to the 25,000 plus Jews living in Belarus.
 The Together Plan’s mission is to give communities a voice, and collective empowerment to strengthen community engagement around Jewish identity, heritage and history, while connecting those in the Diaspora to their Belarus ancestry and homes they left behind.